Susana Amador: Political career

 Amador was president of the Municipal Assembly of Odivelas between 2001 and 2005.
 In the 2005 national election she was elected as a deputy to the National Assembly but left that position at the end of 2005 when she became the mayor of Odivelas and a member of the Lisbon Metropolitan Council, positions she held until 2015.
 Between 2013 and 2015 she was president of the Inter-Municipal Development Cooperation Network and a vice-president of the National Association of Portuguese Municipalities.
-In the 2005 national election, she was elected as a deputy in the National Assembly as a PS candidate in the Lisbon District.
+In the 2005 national election, she was elected as a deputy in the National Assembly as a PS candidate in the Lisbon.
 Re-elected in 2019, she was appointed as the Secretary of State for Education, a position she held for one year, before returning to the Assembly.
 In October 2021, she was elected president of the municipal assembly of Loures in the Lisbon District.
 In the 2022 national election Amador was 12th on the PS list for the Lisbon District constituency, for which the PS won 21 of the available seats.
 The election resulted in the PS, under the prime minister António Costa, winning an overall majority in the country and being able to form a government without a coalition.

 During her time in the National Assembly, Amador has sat on the Committee on Health, and on the committee to monitor the implementation of measures to respond to the COVID-19 pandemic.
 Between 2015 and 2019 she was a vice-president of the PS parliamentary group.
 She is a regular contributor of newspaper columns, particularly in the Observador.